Estimate Time6 min

 What about inherited Roth IRAs and the 5-year rule?

-The 5-year aging rule applies to inherited Roth IRAs as well, and rules around them can be complicated.
-To make qualified withdrawals, it must be 5 years since the beginning of the tax year when the original account owner made the initial contribution, even if the new owner is 59½ or older.
+As previously noted, the 5-year aging rule applies to inherited Roth IRAs as well, and rules around them can be complicated.
+To make qualified distributions, it must be 5 years since the beginning of the tax year when the original account owner made the initial contribution, even if the new owner is 59½ or older.
+Withdrawal of earnings may be subject to income tax if the 5-year rule is not met, although penalties never apply for withdrawals due to death (as is the case for withdrawals from any inherited account).

 What are the penalties if you don't meet the 5-year rule for Roth IRAs?